richarddahl/uno/REFACTOR.md

 > **Progress:**
 > All major aggregates (InventoryItem, InventoryLot, Vendor) and value objects (Grade, EmailAddress, Money, Quantity, Count, Mass, Volume, Dimension, AlcoholContent) now use Result-based construction, error context propagation, modern type hints, and Pydantic v2.
 Immutability and validation contracts are enforced on construction.
 Usage examples and docstrings are present for all major types.
 Minor types may be swept for uniformity, but functional and documentation completeness is achieved for all core domain types.

-- [x] Refactor all inventory domain event classes for:
+- [x] Refactor all domain events for:
-    - Explicit context propagation
     - Result-based construction (Success/Failure)
+    - Error context propagation
     - Versioning and upcasting support
     - Pydantic v2 compliance and type hint modernization
     - Canonical serialization/deserialization